 We will then use this information to determine the fair value of your claim and negotiate a settlement with the at-fault driver’s insurance company based on this value.

-Whether your car accident was severe or minor, an attorney at the Law Offices of Anidjar & Levine can take on the responsible party and help you recover the compensation you deserve.
-Our accident lawyers have a track record of helping victims of car accidents in Fort Lauderdale, and we want to put our knowledge, experience, and resources to work for you.
+Whether your Fort Lauderdale car accident was severe or minor, a lawyer at the Law Offices of Anidjar & Levine can take on the responsible party and help you recover the compensation you deserve.
+Our accident lawyers have a track record of helping car accident victims in Fort Lauderdale, and we want to put our knowledge, experience, and resources to work for you.

 - Mediation, where a neutral third party attempts to facilitate a resolution to the case